Explore the historic Home of Golf

 Universally acknowledged as the Home of Golf, St Andrews is an ideal base for your Scottish break.
-With seven courses in the town, including the world-famous Old Course as well as the highly-acclaimed New Course and picturesque Castle Course, it's time to make a dent in your bucket list!
+With seven courses in the town, including the world-famous Old Course, highly-acclaimed New Course, and the picturesque Castle Course, it's time to make a dent in your bucket list!

 If you're looking for an action-packed break both on and off the course, why not base your next golf trip in Edinburgh, Glasgow, Dundee or Aberdeen, incredible city breaks with easy access to some of the best golf courses in Scotland.